grpc/grpc.io/content/docs/quickstart/cpp.md

   return 0;
 }
 ```

 #### Run!

-Just like we did before, from the `examples/cpp/helloworld` directory:
+Run the client and server like you did before.
+Execute the following commands
+from the example **build** directory `examples/cpp/helloworld/cmake/build`:

  1. Build the client and server after having made changes:

     ```sh
-    $ make
+    $ make -j
     ```

  2. Run the server: